ikmb/TOFU-MAaPO/docs/installation.md

 # Installation

 >**Note for IKMB users on CAUcluster**: You can skip all pipeline installation and configuration steps.
-Simply, load [the required modules](installation.md/#kiel-caucluster) and use "-profile caucluster".
+Simply, load [the required modules](#kiel-caucluster) and use "-profile caucluster".

-Before you can run TOFU-MAaPO, you need to install [Singularity](https://docs.sylabs.io/guides/3.9/user-guide/quick_start.html) and [Nextflow](https://www.nextflow.io/docs/latest/install.html).
+Before you can run TOFU-MAaPO, you need [Nextflow](https://www.nextflow.io/docs/latest/install.html) and a supported container engine such as [Apptainer](https://apptainer.org/docs/user/main/quick_start.html) and [Singularity](https://docs.sylabs.io/guides/3.9/user-guide/quick_start.html).
 We show how to install the dependencies in the [the Quick start section](../README.md#installing-dependencies) or you install them manually by following the links.<br />

 You will need to prepare databases for respective modules (e.g., Metaphlan4, HUMAnN3) and a config file for your compute system.<br />